Different Tools, Same Problem

 Visa Worker SafeguardsLMIA labor testTSS visa reformsEmployer accreditationSalary floors + quotasSkills-based visaLabor market testingH-1B (60% below median)

-Federal Housing Construction Role$4B accelerator fundNational AccordNational zoning overrideGovt builds 80%National 12-zone systemCantonal planningNone (local only)
+Federal Construction Role$4B accelerator fundNational AccordNational zoning overrideGovt builds 80%National 12-zone systemCantonal planningNone (local only)

 CAN = Canada, AUS = Australia, NZ = New Zealand, SGP = Singapore, JPN = Japan, CHE = Switzerland, USA = United States